AndreiD/Flask-Easy-Template/README.md

 - `pip install -r requirements.txt`
 - `python run.py` -> http://server_ip:5000

-##### Optional steps
+##### Things to do after:

-- check the `config.py` (Tested with yahoo mail SMTP and Sendgrid SMTP -> working ok!)
+- check the `config.py`
 - in **run.py** edit the port of the app (Default: 5000)

-optional edit `/app/templates/base.html`
+For templates edit `/app/templates/base.html`

 > <!DOCTYPE html>
-> <html lang="en" class="no-js">
-> {% set bootstrap_version = '3.3.2' %}
+> {% set bootstrap_version = '3.3.4' %}
 > {% set jquery_version = '2.1.3' %}
 > {% set modernizer_version = '2.8.3' %}
 > {% set bootswatch_version = '3.3.2' %}
 > {% set bootswatch_theme = 'slate' %}

-In case a new version appears, and you want to use it. modify it. also you can chose a nice theme from http://bootswatch.com/
+In case you don't like the "slate" theme, you can chose a nice theme from http://bootswatch.com/ and just replace the theme name

-in __/app/models.py__ an example with "expenses list" is added.

-an example with PAGINATION

 #### About Stars